leonard0005/HangmanPygame/README.md

 # Pygame Hangman Game

-A feature-rich Hangman game built with Python and Pygame, featuring an Indiana Jones theme with custom graphics, sound effects, and music.
+A feature-rich Hangman game built with Python and Pygame, featuring an Old West theme with custom graphics, sound effects, and music.

 ## Features